-- Results from a 12-week Phase 2a PET imaging trial of bexotegrast in IPF showed reduced total lung collagen and improved forced vital capacity (FVC), suggesting potential for reversal of fibrosis.
-Results from this randomized, double-blind, placebo-controlled trial (NCT05621252) showed that bexotegrast at a once-daily dose of 160 mg was well tolerated over 12 weeks of treatment and demonstrated reduced total lung collagen as measured by positron emission tomography (PET) imaging, improvements in FVC and reduced cough severity across all time points compared to placebo.
-These results provide further support of bexotegrast's antifibrotic mechanism of action and suggest the potential for reversal of fibrosis. - Enrollment remains on track in BEACON-IPF, a pivotal adaptive Phase 2b/3 trial of bexotegrast in patients with idiopathic pulmonary fibrosis (IPF).
-The BEACON-IPF Phase 2b trial is a 52-week, multinational, randomized, dose-ranging, double-blind, placebo-controlled trial evaluating bexotegrast at once-daily doses of 160 mg or 320 mg in 360 patients with IPF.
-Enrollment is expected to be complete in the first quarter of 2025 with data anticipated in mid-2026. - INTEGRIS-IPF Phase 2a trial results published in the American Journal of Respiratory and Critical Care Medicine (AJRCCM).
-Also known as the "Blue Journal", AJRCCM is a leading peer-reviewed journal published by the American Thoracic Society.
-The publication Bexotegrast in Patients with Idiopathic Pulmonary Fibrosis: The INTEGRIS-IPF Study reviews the previously reported positive results from the multinational, randomized, double-blind, placebo-controlled INTEGRIS-IPF Phase 2a trial that enrolled 119 patients with IPF.
+- Enrollment remains on track in BEACON-IPF, a pivotal adaptive Phase 2b/3 trial of bexotegrast in patients with idiopathic pulmonary fibrosis (IPF).
+The BEACON-IPF Phase 2b/3 trial is a 52-week, multinational, randomized, dose-ranging, double-blind, placebo-controlled trial evaluating bexotegrast at once-daily doses of 160 mg or 320 mg.
+The Phase 2b portion of BEACON-IPF will enroll 360 patients with IPF.
+Enrollment in this portion of this trial is expected to be complete in the first quarter of 2025 with data anticipated in mid-2026. - Results from Phase 2a PET imaging target engagement trial published in the American Journal of Respiratory and Critical Care Medicine (AJRCCM).
+Also known as the "Blue Journal," AJRCCM is a leading peer-reviewed journal published by the American Thoracic Society.
+The publication reviews the previously reported positive results from an open-label trial in which bexotegrast showed dose-dependent ανβ6 integrin receptor occupancy in lungs of patients with IPF.